 This framework, known as the “intervention model,” defines the scope of public health nursing practice by type of intervention and level of practice (systems, community, individual/family), rather than by the more traditional “site” of service, that is, home visiting nurse, school nurse, occupational health nurse, clinic nurse, etc. The intervention model describes the scope of practice by what is similar across settings and describes the work of public health nursing at the community and systems practice levels as well as the conventional individual/family level.
 These interventions are not exclusive to public health nursing as they are also used by other public health disciplines.
 The public health intervention model does represent public health nursing as a specialty practice of nursing.

-To order a print manual ($25) or a set of handouts with the wheel and definitions ($20 for 10 handouts), mail, fax, or email this order form (DOC) to the MDH Public Health Practice Section.
+To order a print manual ($25) or a set of handouts with the wheel and definitions ($20 for 10 handouts), mail, fax, or email this order form (DOC) to the MDH Center for Public Health Practice.